Yemeksepeti

 Its restaurant network includes global and domestic brands like Burger King, Domino's Pizza, McDonald's, Komagene Etsiz Çiğ Köfte, KFC, Popeyes, Little Caesars Pizza, Pizza Bulls, Papa John's Pizza, Subway, Pizza Lazza, Pizza Hut, Terra Pizza - Pizza Pizza, Oses Çiğ Köfte, Etiler Marmaris, Hot Döner, Öncü Döner, Pasaport Pizza, Saray Muhallebicisi 1935 and Pizza Locale.

-Yemeksepeti takes orders via iPhone, Android, mobile web and website.
+Yemeksepeti takes orders via iPhone, Android, mobile web, and website.

-Yemeksepeti also has Yemeksepeti Vale service, which allows ordering from restaurants that do not normally do take away.
-With Yemeksepeti providing its own courier service restaurants do not have to invest in a business other than their own expertise.
+Yemeksepeti also has Yemeksepeti Vale service, which allows ordering from restaurants that do not normally do takeaway.
+With Yemeksepeti providing its own courier service, restaurants do not have to invest in a business other than their own expertise.

 History

 Yemeksepeti.com was founded in the year 2001 by Nevzat Aydin, Melih Odemis, Cem Nufusi and Gokhan Akan, and reached 1,000 daily orders for the first time in 2004.
 This number increased to 10,000 in 2008.
 In the same year, the company had its first round of investment and agreed to be partners with European Founders Fund.